If your pet is a dog, go here

 Change in your cat's diet is the best place to begin when dealing with any long-term digestive problem.
 In an occasional lucky cat, it is all that need be done.
 But in most cats, it will be only part of a successful plan to deal with IBD.

 Sometimes high fiber diets are helpful.
-Again, they are available commercially as diabetic and weight reduction formulas (OM, r/d etc).
-You can also add fiber to your current diet.
-See my home cooked recipe page for suggested sources of fiber.
-Increased fiber does not help all pets with IBD.
+Again, they are available commercially as diabetic and weight reduction formulas (OM, r/d etc) and as fiber supplements.
+Increased fiber does not help all cats with IBD.
 Some do better when the fiber content of their diet is actually reduced.

 Some cats with IBD have less diarrhea when the fat content (or source) in their diet is reduced.
 High fiber diets, designed for pet to lose weight are also lower in fat.